Web Design for Restaurants and Hospitality Businesses

 Start with a free reviewA restaurant or bar website has a different job to most business websites.
 The visitor is not researching a long-term service relationship.
 They are deciding, often within seconds, whether this is where they want to spend their evening.
 The website has to do the work of a good first impression — atmosphere, quality, accessibility — before the customer has walked through the door.

-For event venues and private dining, a dedicated page for each event type — corporate events, wedding receptions, birthday parties — allows the site to appear in the specific searches that generate high-value bookings.
-A single generic events page is a missed opportunity across multiple profitable search terms.
+Local SEO for hospitality extends beyond Google.
+TripAdvisor, Google Maps, and direct search for specific cuisine types and occasion categories are how customers discover new venues.
+For event venues and private dining, a dedicated page for each event type allows the site to appear in the specific searches that generate high-value bookings.

 Ready to start?